-- b.
+- a.
+Color: The shoes should be solid white OR solid black this includes sole and shoelaces - b.
 No colors on the shoes or soles (black shoes must have black soles and white shoes must have white soles) - c.
 No neon or bright colored shoelaces (black shoes must have black laces and white shoes must have white laces) - d.
 Style: Athletic (tennis, Keds) shoes.
 (No slip-ons or dress shoes)